IBM/wc-devops-utilities/doc/ArchitectureDesign.md

 In the DevOps Utilities:

-* `Long Run Pod`<!--Tiffany: Need to explain the meaning--> are the core components, including DeployController, Vault, and Nexus.
+* `Long Run Pod` includes the core components, including DeployController, Vault, and Nexus.
-* `Temporary Run Pod`<!--Tiffany: Need to explain the meaning--> are the independent components such as SupportContainer and DeploySlave.
+* `Temporary Run Pod` includes the independent components, such as SupportContainer and DeploySlave.

 All these components are dockerlized, so you can easily leverage the Kubernetes platform to deploy the components without manual setup.